ben-sas/sparkify/README.md

 # How to run the analysis on your machine

-1. Download and install an updated version of JDK
+1. Download and install an updated version of JDK, otherwise PySpark will not work

+2. Clone the repository

-2. Unzip the data file locally
+3. Unzip the data file locally

-3. Have fun running and modifying the Jupyter Notebook :)
+4. Have fun running and modifying the Jupyter Notebook :)